Faculty Travel Awards

 Discover How to Apply

 The purpose of the program is to provide opportunities to encourage international collaboration by supporting travel expenses with the purpose to further University of Minnesota global health research and training and capacity-building collaborations.
-Due to the current COVID-19 public health concern, this program has been postponed until further notice.

 Funds can be used to cover travel expenses for University of Minnesota health sciences faculty members: